TITLE 86: REVENUE

 3) Registration and return forms may be obtained from the Department on request.

-4) In the case of a church, it is recommended that a single Certificate of Registration be applied for by the church and that this be allowed to cover the selling activities of that church and all of its organizations.
+4) In the case of a church, it is recommended that a single certificate of registration be applied for by the church and that this be allowed to cover the selling activities of that church and all of its organizations.
 Registration must be obtained prior to the commencement of selling activities.
-(See Section 2a of the Act.)
+(See 35 ILCS 120/2a).

-5) In the case of public schools or school organizations which incur some Retailers' Occupation Tax liability so as to be required to register with the Department of Revenue, the Board of Education which governs the school district (rather than each individual school or school organization) should apply to the Department for a Certificate of Registration, and such Board of Education should file a single return for the return period covering all the taxable school activities that occur under its jurisdiction during the return period covered by the return.
+5) In the case of public schools or school organizations that incur some retailers' occupation tax liability so as to be required to register with the Department, the Board of Education that governs the school district, rather than each individual school or school organization, should apply to the Department for a certificate of registration, and such Board of Education should file a single return for the return period covering all the taxable school activities that occur under its jurisdiction during the return period covered by the return.

-d) Suppliers of Nonprofit Institutions, Associations and Organizations
+e) Suppliers of Nonprofit Institutions, Associations, and Organizations

-2) Suppliers of such purchasers incur Retailers' Occupation Tax liability when they sell tangible personal property to any such purchaser at retail (i.e., for use or consumption by the purchaser or to be given away by the purchaser, and not for resale in any form as tangible personal property), provided that the tax does not apply to receipts received by the seller from sales of any kind made to any purchaser of this character who is able to qualify as a corporation, society, association, foundation or institution organized and operated exclusively for charitable, religious or educational purposes, or any not-for-profit corporation, society, association, foundation, institution or organization which has no compensated officers or employees and which is organized and operated primarily for the recreation of persons 55 years of age or older.
+2) Suppliers of such purchasers incur retailers' occupation tax liability when they sell tangible personal property to any such purchaser at retail (i.e., for use or consumption by the purchaser or to be given away by the purchaser, and not for resale in any form as tangible personal property), provided that the tax does not apply to receipts received by the seller from sales of any kind made to any purchaser of this character who is able to qualify as a corporation, society, association, foundation, or institution organized and operated exclusively for charitable, religious, or educational purposes, or any not-for-profit corporation, society, association, foundation, institution, or organization that has no compensated officers or employees and that is organized and operated primarily for the recreation of persons 55 years of age or older.
+See also 86 Ill.
+Adm.
+Code 130.2081 for documentation required to support an exempt sale to a qualifying organization.

-e) Nonprofit Social, Recreational and Athletic Organizations -- Nonprofit Fraternal Organizations
+f) Nonprofit Social, Recreational, and Athletic Organizations -- Nonprofit Fraternal Organizations

-1) A purchaser is not necessarily qualified for this total exemption as to receipts received by the seller from all sales made to such purchaser merely because of the fact that the purchaser is a not-for-profit service organization.
-For example, if the purchaser is incorporated or otherwise organized primarily to provide entertainment, social, recreational or athletic activities or facilities to its members, the purchaser is not organized and operated exclusively for charitable, religious or educational purposes.
+1) A purchaser is not necessarily qualified for this total exemption as to receipts received by the seller from all sales made to such purchaser merely because the purchaser is a not-for-profit service organization.
+For example, if the purchaser is incorporated or otherwise organized primarily to provide entertainment, social, recreational, or athletic activities or facilities to its members, the purchaser is not organized and operated exclusively for charitable, religious, or educational purposes.
 Such a purchaser is not organized and operated exclusively for charitable purposes even though it does some charitable work.
 This is true even though such purchaser is organized and operated as a not-for-profit corporation, association, etc.

-2) The same is true of nonprofit fraternal benefit societies which derive their funds from their members and are organized primarily to provide different forms of insurance benefits to their members and to persons standing in designated relationships to their members, except when such fraternal benefit societies are organized under a statutory provision which expressly declares them to be exclusively charitable organizations.
+2) The same is true of nonprofit fraternal benefit societies that derive their funds from their members and are organized primarily to provide different forms of insurance benefits to their members and to persons standing in designated relationships to their members, except when such fraternal benefit societies are organized under a statutory provision that expressly declares them to be exclusively charitable organizations.

-1) Similarly, nonprofit corporations, societies, associations, etc., which have, as a substantial purpose, the providing of a lodge system with ritualistic work and social activities for members, and which derive their funds in large measure from such members, are not organized and operated exclusively for charitable, religious or educational purposes, even though they engage to some extent in one or more of these activities, because a substantial purpose for the existence of such an organization is one which does nothing to relieve the public of a duty to the persons benefited and otherwise bestows no benefit upon the public.
+1) Similarly, nonprofit corporations, societies, associations, etc. that have a substantial purpose in providing a lodge system with ritualistic work and social activities for members and that derive their funds in large measure from such members, are not organized and operated exclusively for charitable, religious, or educational purposes, even though they engage to some extent in one or more of these activities, because a substantial purpose for the existence of such an organization is one that does nothing to relieve the public of a duty to the persons benefited and otherwise bestows no benefit upon the public.

-Nonprofit Bar Associations, Medical Associations, Lions Clubs, Rotary Clubs, Chambers of Commerce and other professional, trade or business associations and labor unions, which draw their funds largely from their own members, and as to which an important purpose is to protect and advance the interests of their members in the business world, are not organized and operated exclusively for charitable or educational purposes, even though such organizations may engage in some charitable and educational work.
-The same conclusion applies to the American Legion, Veterans of Foreign Wars, Amvets, the Daughters of the American Revolution and other similar nonprofit patriotic organizations.
+Nonprofit Bar Associations, Medical Associations, Lions Clubs, Rotary Clubs, Chambers of Commerce, and other professional, trade, or business associations and labor unions that draw their funds largely from their own members, and that have an important purpose to protect and advance the interests of their members in the business world, are not organized and operated exclusively for charitable or educational purposes, even though such organizations may engage in some charitable and educational work.
+The same conclusion applies to the American Legion, Veterans of Foreign Wars, Amvets, the Daughters of the American Revolution, and other similar nonprofit, patriotic organizations.

 On the other hand, a purchaser cannot qualify as being organized and operated exclusively for charitable purposes unless it is organized and conducted on a not-for-profit basis, with no personal profit inuring to anyone as a result of the purchaser's operation.
 The payment of reasonable salaries to necessary employees for services actually rendered does not convert a nonprofit enterprise into a business enterprise.

-2) The Supreme Court has stated that a charitable purpose may refer to almost anything which promotes the well-being of society and which is not forbidden by law; but to qualify as a charity, the purchaser must be organized and operated to benefit an indefinite number of the public.
-There may be restrictions on the group to be benefited (such as an organization for women, for children, for the aged, etc.), but the service rendered to those eligible for benefits must, nevertheless, in some way relieve the public of a duty which it would have to such beneficiaries or otherwise confer some benefit on the public.
+2) The Supreme Court has stated that a charitable purpose may refer to almost anything that promotes the well-being of society and that is not forbidden by law; but to qualify as a charity, the purchaser must be organized and operated to benefit an indefinite number of the public.
+There may be restrictions on the group to be benefited, such as an organization for women, for children, for the aged, etc., but the service rendered to those eligible for benefits must, nevertheless, in some way relieve the public of a duty that it would have to such beneficiaries or otherwise confer some benefit on the public.

-j) Determination of Purpose for Which Organization or Institution is "Organized and Operated"
+k) Determination of the Purpose for which an Organization or Institution is "Organized and Operated"

-1) In the case of a corporation, the purpose for which it is "organized" will be determined by reference to its Charter.
-For example, it has been held by the Supreme Court that an Elks Lodge, whose Charter stated it was incorporated for the mutual benefit and social intercourse of its members, was not "organized" exclusively for "charitable purposes", even though the corporation engaged in a considerable amount of charitable work.
+1) In the case of a corporation, the purpose for which it is "organized" will be determined by reference to its charter.
+For example, the Supreme Court has held that an Elks Lodge, whose charter stated it was incorporated for the mutual benefit and social intercourse of its members, was not "organized" exclusively for "charitable purposes", even though the corporation engaged in a considerable amount of charitable work.

-2) In the case of an unincorporated society, association, etc., the Constitution and Bylaws thereof will determine the purpose for which it is organized.
+2) In the case of an unincorporated society, association, etc., the constitution and bylaws will determine the purpose for which it is organized.

-1) Some examples of purchasers which come within this exemption are churches, Sunday Schools, Church Ladies' Aid Societies, Salvation Army and other nonprofit corporations, societies, associations, foundations and institutions organized and operated exclusively for religious purposes (but not including Ministers or other individuals when making purchases from their own funds); corporations, societies, associations, foundations and institutions organized and operated exclusively for educational purposes, whether such purchaser is organized and operated as a business enterprise or on a not-for-profit basis (but see subsection (l) below); homes for the aged which are not organized or operated as a business enterprise with a view to profit and which otherwise qualify as charitable institutions; nonprofit corporations, societies, associations, foundations and institutions organized and operated exclusively for the purpose of conducting scientific research of a character that would be beneficial to the public (held to be a charitable purpose); the American National Red Cross, Community Fund or United Fund organizations, the Y.M.C.A., the Y.W.C.A., Boy Scouts of America (as a corporation, but not as individuals), Girl Scouts of America (as a corporation or association, but not as individuals), nonprofit Parent-Teacher Associations, the National Safety Council and similar organizations and nonprofit societies for the prevention of cruelty to children or animals (all classified as charitable); free public libraries that are not operated for profit and that are not operated by commercial enterprises (whether such libraries are governmental units or not), and local housing authorities.
+1) Some examples of purchasers within this exemption are churches, Sunday Schools, Church Ladies' Aid Societies, the Salvation Army, and other nonprofit corporations, societies, associations, foundations, and institutions organized and operated exclusively for religious purposes (but not including Ministers or other individuals when making purchases from their own funds); corporations, societies, associations, foundations, and institutions organized and operated exclusively for educational purposes, whether such purchaser is organized and operated as a business enterprise or on a not-for-profit basis (but see subsection (m) below); homes for the aged that are not organized or operated as a business enterprise with a view to profit and that otherwise qualify as charitable institutions; nonprofit corporations, societies, associations, foundations, and institutions organized and operated exclusively for the purpose of conducting scientific research of a character that would be beneficial to the public (held to be a charitable purpose); the American National Red Cross, Community Fund, or United Fund organizations; the Y.M.C.A., the Y.W.C.A., Boy Scouts of America (as a corporation, but not as individuals), and Girl Scouts of America (as a corporation or association, but not as individuals); nonprofit Parent-Teacher Associations; the National Safety Council and similar organizations; nonprofit societies for the prevention of cruelty to children or animals (all classified as charitable); free public libraries that are not operated for profit and that are not operated by commercial enterprises (whether such libraries are governmental units or not); and local housing authorities.

 2) These examples are illustrative, but not exhaustive.

-1) Receipts received from retail sales to corporations, societies, associations, foundations and institutions that are organized and operated exclusively for educational purposes are not taxable.
+1) Receipts received from retail sales to corporations, societies, associations, foundations, and institutions that are organized and operated exclusively for educational purposes are not taxable.
 There is no specific exemption in the Constitution for "educational purposes" as to any kind of tax, but Section 6 of Article IX of the Illinois Constitution authorizes the General Assembly to grant a property tax exemption for property that is used for "school...purposes".
-Consequently, the Department will construe the Retailers' Occupation Tax exemption for "educational purposes" as meaning for "school... purposes", as the phrase "school... purposes" has been interpreted or may be interpreted by the Supreme Court.
+Consequently, the Department will construe the retailers' occupation tax exemption for "educational purposes" as meaning for "school... purposes", as the phrase "school... purposes" has been interpreted or may be interpreted by the Supreme Court.
 Section 2h of the Act provides the statutory definition of "a corporation, society, association, foundation or institution organized and operated exclusively for educational purposes."
+[35 ILCS 120/2h]

-2) The Supreme Court has said that a school is a place where systematic instruction in useful branches of learning is given by methods common to schools and institutions of learning and does not include schools for teaching dancing, riding and deportment.
-In that connection, the Supreme Court has held that an organization which conducts a four-week training school each summer for funeral directors is not a school because the courses given and the intensity of their instruction do not compare favorably with those in a department of mortuary science and mortuary practice at regular colleges and universities, but represent only a superficial or brief instruction in courses constituting a minor part of the study of mortuary science.
+2) The Supreme Court has said that a school is a place where systematic instruction in useful branches of learning is given by methods common to schools and institutions of learning and does not include schools for teaching dancing, riding, and deportment.
+For example, the Supreme Court has held that an organization that conducts a four-week training school each summer for funeral directors is not a school because the courses given and the intensity of their instruction do not compare favorably with those in a department of mortuary science and mortuary practice at regular colleges and universities, but represent only a superficial or brief instruction in courses constituting a minor part of the study of mortuary science.

-3) Consequently, flying schools, driving schools, art association schools, modeling schools, charm schools, and the like are not organized and operated exclusively for educational purposes because they do not offer courses which constitute systematic instruction in useful branches by methods common to public schools and which compare favorably in their scope and intensity with the course of study presented in tax-supported schools within the meaning of the Retailers' Occupation Tax Act.
+3) Consequently, flying schools, driving schools, art association schools, modeling schools, charm schools, and the like are not organized and operated exclusively for educational purposes because they do not offer courses that constitute systematic instruction in useful branches by methods common to public schools and that compare favorably in their scope and intensity with the course of study presented in tax-supported schools within the meaning of the Act.

-4) However, the exemption for educational purposes includes private schools (such as parochial grade and high schools, private colleges and the like) as well as government-owned tax-supported schools so long as the institution qualifies as a school as hereinabove described.
+4) However, the exemption for educational purposes includes private schools (such as parochial grade and high schools, private colleges, and the like) as well as government-owned, tax-supported schools so long as the institution qualifies as a school as above described.

-5) Also, the Retailers' Occupation Tax "educational purposes" exemption is not limited by the statute to nonprofit institutions.
-The exemption would include vocational or technical schools or institutions organized and operated exclusively to provide a course of study of not less than 6 weeks duration and designed to prepare individuals to follow a trade or to pursue a manual, technical, mechanical, industrial, business or commercial occupation (such as a business-operated law school) as long as the institution otherwise qualifies as a school within the meaning of this subsection and the Act.
-(See subsection (q) of this Section and Section 2(h) of the Act.)
+5) Also, the "educational purposes" exemption is not limited by the statute to nonprofit institutions.
+The exemption includes vocational or technical schools or institutions organized and operated exclusively to provide a course of study of not less than 6 weeks duration and designed to prepare individuals to follow a trade or to pursue a manual, technical, mechanical, industrial, business or commercial occupation (such as a business-operated law school) as long as the institution otherwise qualifies as a school within the meaning of this subsection and the Act.
+[35 ILCS 120/2h] (See also subsection (r) of this Section).

-6) In addition, for Property Tax purposes, the Supreme Court has held that an association, which is not itself a school in the ordinary sense, but which provides a substantial service in improving the educational standards of schools (such as the Association of American Medical Colleges), is within the "school purposes" exemption, so the Department will consider such an organization to be organized and operated exclusively for "educational purposes" for Retailers' Occupation Tax purposes.
+6) In addition, for Property Tax purposes, the Supreme Court has held that an association that is not itself a school in the ordinary sense, but that provides a substantial service in improving the educational standards of schools (such as the Association of American Medical Colleges) is within the "school purposes" exemption, so the Department will consider such an organization to be "organized and operated" exclusively for "educational purposes" under the Act.

 7) Literary societies, though somewhat educational, are mainly for the benefit of their own members as a hobby or pastime and do not relieve the public of a duty nor contribute sufficiently to the public to qualify for an exemption, and they are not places where systematic instruction in useful branches of learning is given by methods common to schools and institutions of learning in the ordinary or commonly accepted meanings of those terms.

-1) In the case of privately-owned hospitals, in addition to the fact that the hospital must be organized and operated as a nonprofit enterprise (with proceeds, if any, over expenses being put into the expansion of the hospital's services, equipment and physical plant), some of the tests which the Supreme Court has required to be met before the hospital can qualify as being organized and operated exclusively for charitable purposes are that the hospital must not discriminate against patients or doctors because of race, color, creed or religion, and that the hospital must not refuse admittance to any patient because of his inability to pay for hospital service.
+1) In the case of a privately-owned hospital, in addition to the fact that the hospital must be organized and operated as a nonprofit enterprise (with proceeds, if any, over expenses being put into the expansion of the hospital's services, equipment, and physical plant), the Supreme Court has required the following tests to be met before the hospital can qualify as being organized and operated exclusively for charitable purposes:

 3) Delaying the admittance of nonemergency cases while the hospital makes an investigation to try to find someone who will give the prospective patient financial help has been held not to be an obstacle to admittance if the hospital does not engage in such delaying tactics in the case of emergency patients and if the hospital ultimately admits destitute patients notwithstanding the fact that they cannot pay for services and cannot procure financial help.

-4) A hospital does not lose its character as a charitable organization because of the fact that it refuses admittance to patients who are suffering from dangerously contagious diseases.
+4) A hospital does not lose its character as a charitable organization because it refuses admittance to patients who are suffering from dangerously contagious diseases.

 5) Government-owned hospitals are deemed by the Department to be organized and operated exclusively for charitable purposes within the meaning of this Section.